Mini Cornbread Muffins

 • Oil: The oil may be replaced with equal parts melted butter.

-• This recipe makes 20 mini muffins or 8 mini loaves.
+• This recipe makes 24 mini muffins.
 You may make regular-sized muffins by adding a few more minutes to the total bake time.

 • Be careful not to overmix the batter.
 Overmixing may result in dense corn muffins.

-• These muffins are not that sweet because of the small amount of maple syrup that is used.
-Feel free to adjust the amount of maple syrup used if you prefer a sweeter muffin.
+• Feel free to adjust the amount of maple syrup used if you prefer a sweeter muffin.

 • I like to use a silicone muffin pan to bake these muffins as they pop out easily without any sticking.
 You can also make them into mini loaves using a silicone mini loaf pan.
 If using a non-silicone pan, be sure to coat with a cooking spray beforehand.